memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 | path_to_model              | String       | "/tmp/torch_models"                                                        | Path for loading and storing the model.                                                                                                                                   |

 #### Exceptions:
-- `Exception`: exception is raised if some variable in dictionary params is not correctly defined.
+- `Exception`: Exception is raised if some variable in dictionary params is not correctly defined.

 #### Output
 - `mgp.Record(